euc-dev/euc-dev.github.io/docs/about/index.md

 Omnissa Developer `{code}` Portal is a free developer program that provides access to a growing community of developers and experts.

-Follow @omnissacode on Twitter to keep up with Omnissa developer topics.
+Follow [@WorkspaceONE](https://twitter.com/WorkspaceONE) on X to keep up with Omnissa developer topics.